magento/pwa-studio/pwa-devdocs/src/technologies/upward/index.md

 **UPWARD** is an acronym for Unified Progressive Web App Response Definition.
 An UPWARD definition file describes how a web server delivers and supports a Progressive Web Application.

+This topic is a brief overview of UPWARD.
+See the [official UPWARD specification docs][] for more information.

 UPWARD definition files provide details about server behavior using platform-independent, [declarative][] language.
 This lets a Progressive Web Application run on top of an UPWARD-compliant server in any language on any tech stack because the application is only concerned about the HTTP endpoint behavior from the UPWARD server.